 ‘Cannibuster’ Will Tell Cops in Minutes if You are High Behind Wheel

-With the movement to legalize (or at the least, decriminalize) marijuana in the United States in full swing, this Pittsburgh criminal defense attorney has long said: The legal community -myself included – need to be prepared for a drastic increase in pot-related DUI cases.
+With the movement to legalize (or at the least, decriminalize) marijuana in the United States in full swing, this Pittsburgh criminal defense attorney has long said: The legal community -myself included – needs to be prepared for a drastic increase in pot-related DUI cases.

 I wrote a few months back about a marijuana breath test that is in development – and in demand by law enforcement officials across the country.